alenambo02/Make-readmes-easily/Develop/README2.md

   ## Questions:
   If you have any questions about this project, feel free to reach me at any of the following:
   1-800-ilovepuppies
-  puppies@github.com
+  pups@github.com
-  puppies@gmail.com
+  pupsarecute@gmail.com

    ## License:
-  Licensed used for this repository: Apache
+  Licensed used for this repository: MIT